 During the first years of learning at Sunshine SDS, we aim to create and provide a safe and happy environment where students feel valued, praised and encouraged.

 In the Primary Years, students are encouraged to explore and make sense of the world around them through real-life experiences.
-We focus on assisting students to acquire the necessary skills for learning such as communication, oral language and conversational skills, phonemic awareness, attending to tasks, developing independence and the appropriate skills required for play and social interactions.
+We focus on assisting students to acquire the necessary skills for learning such as communication, phonemic awareness, attending to tasks, developing independence and the appropriate skills required for play and social interactions.

-The Allied Health team, including Occupational Therapists, Speech Pathologists and Allied Health assistants, along with input from a Physiotherapist work with teachers to establish individual and classroom programs to enhance students' fine and gross motor development, self help skills and communication.
+The Allied Health team, including an Occupational Therapist, Speech Pathologists, Physiotherapist and Allied Health assistants work alongside teachers to establish appropriate individual and classroom goals, and create a classroom program that is embedded in the Teaching and Learning program to enhance student’s fine and gross motor development, independence and communication.

-For more information on the programs offered at Sunshine SDS, please contact Amy Fitzgerald, Primary Learning Centre Leader
+For more information on the programs offered at Sunshine SDS, please contact Tania Robertson, Primary Learning Centre Leader.